 Did you know that you can grow spirulina at home?
 In the past years, the growth of spirulina is enclosed into the laboratories of scientists.
 However, to this date, many individuals and households have participated in growing this superfood.
-There are organizations that help people start up with their very own spirulina farm in an algae tank.
+Some organizations help people startup with their very own spirulina farm in an algae tank.

 This website shows a glimpse of Do-It-Yourself Spirulina planting.

 It may not be preferable to you to plant Spirulina as of the moment.
 If this is the case, you don’t have to worry too much because you can get Spirulina from other sources including supplements.

 If you are a vegetarian and need excellent protein sources, this superfood should be your best friend.
 Studies show that Spirulina is rich in protein, vitamins and minerals.
 In fact, it is made up of 60% vegetable protein.
 On that note, you are not required to eat animal sources of protein following your specific diet regimen because protein can be given readily by spirulina.

 Have you used Spirulina?
 How well did it work for you?
 Let us know about it!